 The program supports a combination of upstream and midstream incentives as well as post-purchase consumer incentives.
 The upstream and midstream incentives encourage retailers, distributors, and manufacturers to support ENERGY STAR products with increased production and availability of products.
 Consumer incentives are designed to bring efficient product costs in line with less efficient equipment, thereby encouraging the adoption of the more efficient item.

-The HER Program sends communications to electric customers promoting air source heat pumps as an energy efficiency solution.
+The HER Program sends communications to electric customers promoting both air source heat pumps and water heating as energy efficiency solutions.

 The Company markets to all residential customers to make them aware of incentives available for heat pump water heaters and updates HVAC contractors on the offering.